NBTSC Worktrades 2023

 Important info for all worktrade applicants

-Worktrades are (mostly*) for families who are having a hard time with life’s basic expenses.
+Worktrades are (mostly*) for families who are having a difficult time with life’s basic expenses.

 When setting our budget and our tuition, we already take into account the reality that many of our campers come from lower-income families.
 We fully understand that many homeschooling parents choose to take lower paying jobs – and/or to have one parent forego an income altogether – to allow them to spend more time with their children or to be able to do more fulfilling or creative work.
 We already do our best to keep our tuition low enough that most families who truly value it can make it a priority, and pay for it.
 And so while your income might well qualify you for a scholarship at a private school, at NBTSC we skew lower and for the most part we can’t justify giving worktrades to families whose income is in “average” or even “lowish” territory.

-People planning to attend more than one session of camp receive lower priority, since our purpose is mainly to make it possible for those who can’t afford camp to be able to come to at least one session.
+People planning to attend more than one session of camp also receive lower priority, since our purpose is mainly to make it possible for those who can’t afford camp to be able to come to at least one session.
 We rarely give worktrades to individuals older than 18.
 (We focus our resources on people of regular camp age.)
 And, multiple worktrades are rare.
 We don’t normally assign them to one individual for more than one session per year.
 (There are exceptions, though.)